MSc Computer Animation

 There is a focus on current developments in the field, as these provide substantial opportunities for practical experience.
 You will have access to our state-of-the-art computer laboratories, with more than 450 workstations, five servers, dedicated network, Linux and robotics laboratories, as well as an overall ratio of computers to students nearly twice the number recommended by the British Computing Society.

 You will also develop skills in communication, problem-solving and teamwork, all of which are invaluable to employers.

 - Work with cutting-edge technology at the interface between animation and information technology

 - Learn from experts with professional animation experience

 - Attend regular talks by high-profile guest speakers

 Why choose this course?

-The MSc in Computer Animation is ideal for Computing, Media or Art and Design Graduates who have some experience of computer based design or programming and an interest in developing a career in the advanced practice of Computer Animation in industry or academia.
-You will engage with a wide range of topics including 3D modeling, animation, compositing, motion capture and special effects and develop skills that will be informed by professional practices and industry standard tools.
+The MSc in Computer Animation is ideal for Computing, Media or Art and Design Graduates who have some experience of computer-based design or programming and an interest in developing a career in the advanced practice of Computer Animation in industry or academia.
+You will engage with a wide range of topics including 3D modelling, animation, compositing, motion capture and special effects and develop skills that will be informed by professional practices and industry standard tools.

 This school offers programs in: